conan-io/docs/integrations/build_system/cmake.rst

-.. _cmake_integration:
+.. _cmake:

 |cmake_logo| CMake
 ==================

-Conan can be integrated with CMake using generators, build helpers and custom *findXXX.cmake* files:

-However, beware of some current CMake limitations, such as not dealing well with find-packages, because CMake doesn't know how to handle finding both debug and release packages.

 .. note::

-    If you want to use the Visual Studio 2017 + CMake integration, :ref:`check this how-to<visual2017_cmake_howto>`
+   The new, experimental integration with CMake can be found in :ref:`conan_tools_cmake`.
+This is the integration that will become the standard one in Conan 2.0, and the below generators and integrations will be deprecated and removed.

+Conan can be integrated with CMake using different generators, build helpers and custom *findXXX.cmake* files:

 .. toctree::